 Gediminas Tower consists of three floors where the fascinating museum is established at these days.
 Interesting expositions will keep your attention from the very first steps in the Tower.
-First exposition will present you a visual model of all three medieval castles that were situated there in XIV century.
-In the second floor you’ll be introduced to the historical armaments of Lithuanian warriors during the period of XIV – XVIII centuries.
+The first exposition will present you with a visual model of all three medieval castles that were situated there in the XIV century.
+On the second floor you’ll be introduced to the historical armaments of Lithuanian warriors during the period of XIV – XVIII centuries.
 Exhibits on the third floor are related to the history of Lithuania in recent times.
 There you’ll find out more about peaceful political demonstration called ‘The Baltic Way’ and symbolic meaning of Gediminas Tower.
 Also, an awesome terrace with panoramic view is established for tourists on the roof.

 2. Gorgeous panoramic view